-Made of reliable durable plastic this thing can take a beating from structure like branches and submerged timber, and it features Xcalibur Tx3 treble hooks for reliable hook ups.
+Made of reliable, durable plastic, this thing can take a beating from structures like branches and submerged timber, and it features Xcalibur Tx3 treble hooks for reliable hookups.

-There is a wide variety of crankbaits on the market and all are designed to work at specific depths of the water column.
-Some excel at certain styles of presentation and action as well due to differences in lip design, weight, bouyancy, and swimming action.
+There is a wide variety of crankbaits on the market, and all are designed to work at specific depths of the water column.
+Some excel at certain styles of presentation and action as well due to differences in lip design, weight, buoyancy, and swimming action.

 Shallow diving crankbaits can be great when the bass are pushed up by docks and on shallow flats, but they are also great for working about tall weeds where a medium diving crankbait simply can’t be fished due to fouling the hooks.

 Other great areas to fish shallow diving crankbaits would be around timber, where deeper diving crankbaits would snag up, and shallow rocks.

 Shallow diving crankbaits are great in the spring when fish are pushed up shallow during pre or post-spawn conditions and even in the early fall when fish push up shallow to feed on baitfish.

 Medium diving crankbaits are used in the summer and fall for the most part, but in certain times and conditions can be productive in the spring when the big female bass are transitioning to shallow water spawning areas.

 As water temperatures continue to climb in late spring, many fish species start moving to their deeper summer homes and will stay there for a good amount of the summer, while you can still find shallow fish all year long, there is definitely a great mid-depth summer pattern that will emerge as well.
 These initial drop-off areas are where the medium diving crankbait will really shine.